hbc/NGS_Data_Analysis_Course/lessons/05_HPC-introduction.md

 ## Cluster basics

-Clusters, otherwise know as high-performance computing (HPC) or high-throughput computing systems, belong to a class of computing environments known as Advanced CyberInfrastructure (ACI).
-ACI resources also include other high-end compute systems such as distributed databases, large-scale fileystems, and software-defined networks.
-These tools are becoming the <em>de facto</em> standard tools in most research disciplines today.
+Clusters, otherwise know as high-performance computing (HPC) or high-throughput computing systems; these tools are becoming the <em>de facto</em> standard tools in most research disciplines today.

 ### What are some of reasons to access a remote computer system?